xentu/xentu-engine/docs/source/lua-code-reference/the-assets-keyword.rst

 	spriteMap1 = assets.load_spritemap('texture1_sprites.json', SM_DEFAULT)

-Here is a list of format codes that you can use with this method:
+The second argument is optional and specifies the format.
+Here is a list of format codes that you can provide it:

 - **SM_DEFAULT** - The built in JSON format, created using a not yet released SpriteMap tool.
 - **SM_ASESPRITE** - Reads a spritemap from a JSON file genereated by the app Aseeprite.